|

 (b) Representation

-An "oral hearing", held in the presence of the presiding tribunal member/s and all the parties, is of course the traditional legal fact-finding process in the common law world - modelled on the courtroom "trial".
+An "oral hearing", held in the presence of the presiding tribunal member/s and all the parties, is the traditional administrative legal fact-finding process in the common law world - modelled on the courtroom "trial".
 For the most part, such hearings include the essential elements of a trial and at least the rudiments of courtroom evidence law.
+That's remained true until recently, first with a half-hearted (pre-COVID) embrace of telephone hearings and then with COVID's unwilling revolution of messy video electronics (read 'ZOOM') that many of you will be familiar with.

-While the oral hearing remains the dominant form of quasi-judicial administrative hearing, tribunal practice in Ontario has attempted - with limited success - to create and integrate other forms of 'hearings' into its repetoire.
-These can include written (paper-only) hearings and "electronic" (typically telephone) hearings.
+So while the oral hearing still remains the model for the dominant form of quasi-judicial administrative hearing, tribunal practice in Ontario has attempted - with mixed success - to create and integrate other forms of 'hearings' into its repetoire.
+These include the 'old' oral hearings, written (paper-only) hearings and "electronic" (typically telephone) hearings.
 In some cases (discussed below) where the parties agree even these limited forms may be dispensed with entirely.
-Terminology Note:

-These policies, in my opinion, are a problem.
-The farther we get away from traditional sit-down, in-person oral hearings the more the rights of parties are cheapened and fobbed off with second-rate procedures.
+Even before COVID, these policies were a problem.
+People have interacted 'in-person' since the species began and pretending that we can culturally shift - in such an intense and important activity as legal truth-telling - is a cruel facade.
+The farther we get away from traditional sit-down, in-person oral hearings the more the rights of parties are cheapened and fobbed off with second-rate, artificial procedures.
 People whose sole income stream may be at issue may find that their 'appeal' is disposed of by a three-way telephone call between faceless voices using legal terms that are completely foreign to them.
-People of limited literacy skills may find other rights removed from them after receiving pages and pages of similarly daunting legalese to which they are expected to respond in kind.
-These inadequacies and problems at least become obvious in a full oral hearing, and as such subject to remedy by the presiding adjudicator.
+People of limited literacy skills may find other rights removed from them after receiving pages and pages of similarly daunting e-legalese to which they are expected to respond in kind.
+These inadequacies and problems at least become obvious in a full oral hearing, and as such subject to the hope of remedy by the presiding adjudicator.

-Further, while corporations litigate months-long trials at public expense trying to make big piles of money bigger, the dispensation of essential justice to actual citizens (employees, social assistance applicants, tenants, etc) by way of phone calls and letters is just plain offensive.
+Further, while corporations litigate months-long trials at public expense trying to make big piles of money bigger, the dispensation of essential justice to actual citizens (employees, social assistance applicants, tenants, etc) by way of phone calls, ZOOM sessions, and letters is just plain offensive.
 There is no escape from the accusation that such procedures offer only second-class justice.

-Adoption of these false measures of efficiency, very much like the use of phone screening intakes in human rights and social assistance law (both thankfully since ended) has resulted in the constructive (ie. by effect) denial of access and full airing of grievances to thousands of Ontarians who have been either steered or forced into using these procedures in their attempt to vindicate their legal entitlements.
-What they get in place of real and time-tested common law legal process is an experience in anonymity and the clear sense that their essential rights are of only cursory importance to the larger legal system.
+Adoption of these false measures of efficiency, very much like the prior use of phone screening intakes in human rights and social assistance law (both since thankfully since ended) has resulted in the constructive (ie. by effect) denial of access and full airing of grievances to thousands of Ontarians who have been either steered or forced into using these procedures in their attempt to vindicate their legal entitlements.
+What they get in place of real and time-tested common law legal process is an experience in anonymity and the clear sense that their essential rights are of only cursory importance to those that really run society.

 We are now well-advanced into this two-tiered civil justice system in Ontario, both due to use of these alternative hearing procedures and to many other procedural 'efficiency' measures discussed elsewhere in this Isthatlegal.ca Administrative Law (SPPA)(Ontario) Legal Guide.
 While financial limitations are undeniable constraints on any administrative operation, in my view it is far better to openly admit an inability to meet the requirements of natural justice and thus open the issue to public debate, rather than to fob people off with these far inferior processes and pretend that nothing is wrong.
 As the realm of administrative law grows in both size and importance of matters addressed, Ontarians deserve no less.